mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/configure-aws-cloud-provider-static-credentials/index.md

 In Kommander, select the Workspace associated with the credentials you are adding.

-Navigate to Administration > Cloud Providers and click the Add Cloud Provider button.
+Navigate to **Administration > Cloud Providers** and select the **Add Cloud Provider** button.

 ![Add Cloud Provider](/ksphere/kommander/img/add-cloud-provider.png)

-- Select the Amazon Web Services (AWS) option from the Add Cloud Provider.
+- Select the Amazon Web Services (AWS) option from the Add Cloud Provider form.
-- Ensure "Static" is selected as the Authentication Method.
+- Ensure **Static** is selected as the Authentication Method.
-- Choose a memorable name for your cloud provider for later reference.
+- Select a name for your cloud provider for later reference.
 Consider choosing a name that matches the AWS user.
 - Fill out the access and secret keys using the keys generated above.
-- Click Verify and Save to verify the credentials are valid and to save your provider.
+- Select **Verify** and **Save** to verify the credentials are valid and to save your provider.

 ![Cloud Provider Form with values](/ksphere/kommander/img/Cloud-provider-with-values.png)

-Figure 1 - Cloud Provider Form with values
+Cloud Provider Form with values

 Once created, a Cloud Provider’s display name or credentials can be updated.

 [aws_credentials]: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html